Solutions · Industry

 What won't Veso AI do in insurance?

-We do not deploy generative AI to make final claim-acceptance or coverage decisions; outputs feed adjuster queues with structured handoffs and audit trails.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.
+We do not deploy generative AI to make final claim-acceptance or coverage decisions.
+Outputs feed adjuster queues with structured handoffs and audit trails.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.

 Who is the typical buyer for insurance engagements?